Skip to main content

 Step 1

-As an enterprise team admin, select team and then team settings.
+As a Teams Plus or Enterprise team admin, select team and then team settings.
 Turn on the labels toggle in the features tab.

 Step 2